 John Marshall Townsend is Professor of Anthropology, Syracuse University.
 His research interests include human sexuality, sexual attraction, dating and courtship, marriage and divorce, culture and mental illness, and evolutionary psychology.
 He has published numerous articles and books; his most recent book is What Women Want—What Men Want (Oxford University Press).
 His current research includes a study of highly sexually active young adults.
 Townsend has appeared on national television and numerous radio talk shows, and his work has been profiled in a number of magazine and newspaper articles.
 He has received grants from the National Institute of Mental Health, the National Endowment for the Humanities, the Japan Society for the Promotion of Science, the Newhouse Center for the Study of Popular Television, and the Fulbright Senior Specialist Program.
-He is an Associate Editor of Archives of Sexual Behavior.
+He is a member of the Editorial Board of Archives of Sexual Behavior.
 Townsend received a Ph.D. in anthropology from the University of California, Santa Barbara.

 SEXUAL ATTRACTION in CROSS-CULTURAL PERESPECTIVE